LiberTEM/LiberTEM/docs/source/dask.rst

 UDF computations can produce Dask arrays.
 Additionally, :meth:`~libertem.contrib.daskadapter.make_dask_array` can create Dask arrays from LiberTEM datasets.

-Linking with Hyperspy Lazy Signals
+Linking with HyperSpy Lazy Signals
 ----------------------------------

-LiberTEM's Dask integration features can be used to combine features from Hyperspy and LiberTEM in a single analysis workflow:
+LiberTEM's Dask integration features can be used to combine features from HyperSpy and LiberTEM in a single analysis workflow:

 .. toctree::
    :maxdepth: 2